 To arrange customized training for this course, please contact us.

-This instructor-led, live training in Lyon (online or onsite) targets intermediate to advanced engineers and technicians seeking to master the programming, operation, and optimization of Fanuc and Epson robotic systems for industrial use.
+This instructor-led, live training in Lyon (online or onsite) is aimed at intermediate-level to advanced-level engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.

 Program robot movements, logic, and sensor integrations.